Oregon Study Center in Germany (OSCG)

 Studies at the ABK Stuttgart are primarily project/studio oriented.
 In order to take part in examinations, students must fulfill the specific requirements (a pre-determined number of modules/courses/projects) for each study area.
 Project work is graded and assessed through individual assessments and critiques as well as formal examinations by academic or technical teaching staff.

 Students have the possibility to participate in inter-disciplinary workshops, projects and courses available at the academy and can expect ECTS credit points/grades for completed projects.
-In addition, students should register for theoretical and technical classes/components.
-To participate in any of our technical workshops, such as printing, glass, bronze, etching, lithography, etc., students first need to successfully complete practical and theoretical classes in order to prove their proficiency, and in order to work on individual projects within the workshop.
+In addition, students should register for theoretical and technical units/components.
+To participate in any of our technical workshops, such as printing, glass, bronze, etching, lithography, etc., students first need to successfully complete practical and theoretical units in order to prove their proficiency, and in order to work on individual projects within the workshop.

 The German university system (and work system alike) requires self-initiative and structure.
 Although there is always someone you can ask for help and support, you need to know clearly what you want to achieve.
 In Germany, it is considered to be your responsibility to get the information you need, to stay in touch with academic supervisors and other people important for your stay, and to manage your time effectively.